CyberTailor/gentle/docs/installation.rst

 Gentoo
 ------

-gentle is packaged for Gentoo in the GURU ebuild repository.
+gentle is packaged in the Gentoo repository.

 .. prompt:: bash #

-   eselect repository enable guru emaint sync -r guru emerge app-portage/gentle
+   emerge app-portage/gentle

 Manual installation